region_maps¶

 ¶

-L/R pairs share one symmetric mesh FEATURE (their seeds merged) grown by the geodesic-Voronoi partition; each sided blendshape is then the half of that feature on its side of the facial midline (center shapes keep the whole, bilateral feature).
-So L/R divide cleanly down the middle — no winner-take- all asymmetry, no shared midline seam.
+L/R pairs share one symmetric mesh FEATURE (their seeds merged) grown by the geodesic-Voronoi partition; the per-triangle cleanup divides each sided pair cleanly down the midline and forces exact L/R symmetry.
+Center shapes keep the whole bilateral feature.
 Non-overlapping by construction.

 Source code in feat/utils/region_maps.py